Which Networking Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Blackberry vs. Motorola: Which Networking Stock is a Better Buy?
+Nokia vs. Juniper: Which Networking Stock is a Better Buy?

-The networking industry has grown significantly over the past year with businesses’ increased dependence on cloud computing and other technology platforms that require networking.
-The increasing adoption of 5G and use of other advanced technologies are expected to continue to boost demand for networking solutions.
-So, we think established networking services providers BlackBerry (NYSE:) and Motorola (MSI) should benefit.
+The networking industry has grown significantly over the past year and is expected to continue benefiting from the increasing adoption of 5G and uptake of other advanced technologies.
+So, we expect popular networking companies Nokia (NYSE:) and Juniper (JNPR) to benefit from the industry tailwinds.
 But which of these two stocks is a better buy now?
-Let’s find out.BlackBerry Limited (BB) and Motorola Solutions, Inc. (NYSE:) are two established companies that play an important role in the networking industry.
-Headquartered in Waterloo, Canada, BB provides intelligent security software and services to enterprises and governments worldwide, leveraging artificial intelligence (AI) and machine learning.
-MSI provides mission critical communications and analytics in the United States, the United Kingdom, Canada, and internationally.
-It operates through two segments: products and systems integration, and software & services.
+Let’s find out.Nokia Corporation (NOK) and Juniper Networks, Inc. (NYSE:) are two prominent players in the networking industry.
+Headquartered in Espoo, Finland, NOK provides mobile and fixed network solutions worldwide.
+It operates through three segments: ultra-broadband networks; IP networks and applications; and Nokia Technologies.
+JNPR designs, develops, and sells networking products and services worldwide.
+Its offerings include routing products, MX series ethernet routers and PTX series packet transport routers.

-While the COVID-19 pandemic-induced remote lifestyle increased the demand for networking solutions exponentially, that demand is expected to be sustained in the near-term, owing to technological advancements in 5G, internet of things (IoT) and artificial intelligence (AI), among others.
-According to Global Market Insights, the data center networking industry is expected to grow at an approximate 15% CAGR between 2021 – 2027.
-Investors’ interest in the networking industry is evident in Invesco Dynamic Networking ETF’s (PXQ) 28.1% returns over the past nine months.
+Thanks to consistent advancements in technologies such as 5G, internet of things (IoT) and artificial intelligence (AI), among others, the demand for networking solutions is expected to continue increasing in the coming months.
+The data center networking industry is expected to grow at an approximate 15% CAGR between 2021 – 2027, according to a report by Global Market Insights.
+As such, NOK and JNPR could continue witnessing increasing demand for their solutions.

-So, both BB and MSI could keep witnessing increasing demand for their solutions in the coming months.
-But while BB has gained 165% over the past year, MSI has returned 40.7%.
-Furthermore, in terms of six months’ performance, BB is a clear winner with 62.7% returns versus MSI’s 23.2%.
+But, while NOK has gained 25.8% over the past year, JNPR has returned 12.7%.
+Also, in terms of six months’ performance, NOK is a clear winner with 38.2% returns versus JNPR’s 26.5%.
 But which of these two stocks is a better pick now?
 Let’s find out.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.